kitesi/gpa-calculator/README.md

         └── ma400.grade
 ```

-The files, which contain the data for each class, all have the extension "grade", but it doesn't matter what extension you use.
+The files contain the data for each class, and they should have the extension "grade."

 ### Grade File

 The grade file is just a simple text file with specific syntax.
+Grade
-Grade categories and denoted with a ">" prefix and then their name,
+parts/categories and denoted with a ">" prefix and then their name, and the
-and the children elements are the `weight` and `data`
+children elements are the `weight` and `data`

 ```
 > Homework